colygon/glean-devrel/docs/grant-program.md

 **Typical Grant**: $10,000 - $30,000

 ### 🛠️ Developer Tools
-Ambitious developer tools that integrate with or enhance Warp.
+Ambitious developer tools that integrate with or enhance Glean.

 **Examples:**
 - Advanced debugging and profiling tools